mozilla/pkipolicy/rootstore/policy.md

 An authoritative English language version of the publicly-available audit information MUST be supplied by the Auditor.

+If Mozilla determines that an audit provided does not meet the requirements of this policy, then CA operators will be expected to obtain a new audit, at the CA operator's expense, for the period of time in question.
+Additionally, depending on the nature of concerns with the audit, Mozilla MAY require that the CA operator obtain such an audit from a new auditor.

 ### 3.2 Auditors ###

 In normal circumstances, Mozilla requires that audits MUST be performed